 - Grew up into adults who had better physical health.

 - lower rates of obesity,

 - Fewer STD’s and even healthier teeth (apparently, good self-control includes brushing and flossing).

 - Wound up less likely to own a home or have money set aside for retirement.

-“Self regulation failure is the pathology of our times” they concluded pointing out to accumulating evidence of its contribution to high divorce rates, domestic violence, crime and a host of other problems.
-In workplaces, managers scoring high in self control were rated more favorably by their subordinates as well as their peers, they seemed exceptionally good at forming and maintaining secure, satisfying attachments to other people, they were shown to be better at empathizing with others.
-They were more stable emotionally and less prone to anxiety, depression, obsessive compulsive behavior etc.
+“Self-regulation failure is the pathology of our times” they concluded pointing out to accumulating evidence of its contribution to high divorce rates, domestic violence, crime and a host of other problems.
+In workplaces, managers scoring high in self-control were rated more favourably by their subordinates as well as their peers, they seemed exceptionally good at forming and maintaining secure, satisfying attachments to other people, they were shown to be better at empathizing with others.
+They were more stable emotionally and less prone to anxiety, depression, obsessive-compulsive behaviour etc.

-Lets segue into what lack of self regulation leads to in today’s digital environment –constant barrage of information leading to as the nobel winning economist Herbert Simon warned what information consumes is the attention of its recipients.
+Let’s segue into what lack of self-regulation leads to in today’s digital environment –the constant barrage of information leading to as the Nobel winning economist Herbert Simon warned what information consumes is the attention of its recipients.
 Hence a wealth of information creates a poverty of attention.
-A serious attention deficit that can cripple ecosystems and organizations .
+A serious attention deficit that can cripple ecosystems and organizations.

 The next series of blogs will capture various techniques, theories and ideas on how Will Power can be built and how this would affect other areas of your life.

 Happy Reading !!